sunjinny/Emotional_Speech_Animation_Generator_Server/README.md

 # Emotional Facial Animation - Server
-This is the part of Emotional Facial Animation module for Flagship project by [Visual Media Lab, KAIST](http://vml.kaist.ac.kr).
+This is a part of Emotional Facial Animation module for Flagship project by [Visual Media Lab, KAIST](http://vml.kaist.ac.kr).

 ***